MontrealCorpusTools/speechcorpustools/docs/source/tutorial/installation.rst

  * Neo4j is installed
  * Speech Corpus Tools is installed
- * You have a database for the Buckeye Corpus on your local machine.
+ * You have a database for the Librispeech Test Corpus on your local machine.

 Installing Neo4j
 *********************

-SCT currently requires that Neo4j version 2.3.3 be installed locally and running.
+SCT currently requires that Neo4j version 3.0 be installed locally and running.
 To install Neo4j, please use the following links.

 Mac version: `Mac <http://info.neotechnology.com/download-thanks.html?edition=community&release=2.3.3&flavour=dmg>`_